15 Essential Oil Myths (What’s True, What’s Dangerous, and What’s Not)

 The Dissolve in Water Myth

-Well, newsflash--neither do vegetable or other carrier oils that might be added to an essential oil to extend its volume.
+Well, newsflash–neither do vegetable or other carrier oils that might be added to an essential oil to extend its volume.
 That being said, most adulteration isn't done with carrier oils any longer.
 The alteration is more sophisticated now.
 These adulterated oils will not dissolve either.

-Save your essential oils and don't put them in water to test them.
+So save your essential oils and don't put them in water to test them.

-The Supplement Label Essential Oil Myth
+The Supplement Label Myth

 The Supplement Facts Label sure didn't stand for purity there.